 PeerBlock when it was released back in 2009 offered a feature, which was considered rather swift at that time.
 However, now a days this technology is considered quite outdated.
 People still wonder, could this technology hide their peer-to-peer activities in this day and age.

 As always, VPNs are far more superior and newer in technology.
 They offer more security features than software’s like PeerBlock can offer.
-Therefore, always make sure you use a reliable and well reputable VPN for torrenting, to keep your peer-to-peer activity on the down low.
+Therefore, always make sure you use a reliable and well reputable VPN to keep your peer-to-peer activity on the down low.

 Best PeerBlock Alternatives is also a VPN